 There are three ways to get residency in Monaco.

 - The first option is to obtain residence through employment.

 - The second is to set up your own business in Monaco.

 - The third is to get residency by investment.
 This is sometimes called a Golden Visa.

 When you first get your residency in Monaco, you’ll get a temporary residence card (carte de sejour temporaire).
 This lasts for twelve months and can be renewed twice.

-Afterwards, you can upgrade to an ordinary residence card (carte de sejour ordinaire.)
-This card lasts for three years and can be renewed as many times as you need.
+Afterward, you can upgrade to an ordinary residence card (carte de sejour ordinaire).
+This card lasts for three years and can be renewed as often as needed.

 To keep your residence with a temporary residence card or ordinary residence card, you’ll have to spend a minimum of three months each year residing in Monaco.